sapphiredev/utilities/packages/string-store/README.md

 // - The age field (20)
 const buffer = store.serialize(Id.AgeUpdate, { age: 20 }).toString();
 ```

+> [!Important]
+> The IDs passed in the `Schema` constant need to be known at compile time, this can be done in the following ways:
+>
+> -   (TS) An `enum` object, which has all of its members strictly typed.
+> -   (TS) An object with `as const`, which makes the values known at compile time.
+> -   An object with `Object.freeze` as shown in the example, which is equivalent as the previous.
+> -   An object with a JSDoc defining the types as the specific values.
+> -   Multiple `const`ants for each value, or
+>     -   (TS) Class fields marked as `readonly`.

 > [!Tip]
 > The serialized string is encoded in UTF-16, meaning it can store 16 bits per character.
 Each type stores a different number of bits, for example, a single character can store: